someshgkale123/HackerRank-Challenge-Solutions/README.md

 # HackerRank-Challenge-Solutions

-This repository includes Problem statement and python solutions for hackerrank's algorithm section.
+This repository includes Problem statement and python solutions for hackerrank's algorithm and python programming modules.